About The Fighters Generation Game & Character Reviews!

 and resulted in my changing SC4's gameplay score from 9

-each character is their own unique "game".
+I'd say each character feels like their own "game".
 Think about a 3rd-person action game where you only use 1 character with 1 moveset.
-A single fighting game character can sometimes have a much deeper moveset than that entire character who stars in their own game.
-Before judging a fighting game, I think you should at least attempt to use at least
+It's a whole game, right?
+Fighting game characters can offer such incredible variety and greatly differ from one another's playstyle.
+Before "judging" a fighting game, I think you should at

-Learning the deeper aspects of a fighting game's mechanics, character archetypes, and appreciating the pros and cons of each element is a dynamic thing that takes time.
-In respect to the point I made earlier, I'm 110% positive that some of those "mainstream" reviewers never
+Learning the deeper aspects of a fighting game's mechanics, character moveset intricacies, game balance, appreciating the pros & cons of each element... and how it all comes together, is dynamic and takes time.
+In respect to the point I made earlier, I'm 100% positive that some "mainstream" reviewers never

-came close to learning even ONE character in said game.
+came close to learning even ONE character in a fighting game they reviewed.

 As a critic, I try to leave out as much "bias"

-as I can when reviewing fighting games and characters, but it's almost impossible not to develop a certain "taste" after doing something consistently for 30 years.
-A quick analogy: Once you've tasted fresh ingredients cooked by a master chef (or several master chefs from a variety of restaurants over the years), it's difficult to go
+as I can when reviewing fighting games and characters, but it's almost impossible not to develop a certain "taste" after doing something passionately and consistently for 30 years.
+Analogy: Once you've tasted fresh ingredients cooked by a master chef (or master chefs from a variety of great restaurants over the years), it's difficult to go

 back to enjoying cheaply made fast food.
-In every facet of life, people with confident opinions tend to lean in a particular direction.
+In every facet of life, people with experience and confident opinions tend to lean in a particular direction.
 In the FGC...
-I've never met a serious player who
+I've never met a professional player who plays ALL fighting games, or claims to "LIKE" ALL fighting games.
+Pros usually stick to playing 1 or 2 games at the most.
+(For years.)

 In closing...
-I hope you appreciate my unique perspective on fighting
+I hope you enjoy my perspective on fighting

-games and occasional "edgy" humor that I put into my reviews.
+games and occasional edgy humor I put into my reviews.

 I always welcome feedback (via social media) if you have any comments, suggestions, or critiques about any review published on this

 site.
-Thank you so much for reading and visiting this website.
+Thank you so much for reading and visiting.
 Please enjoy TFG's

 exclusive Fighting Game Reviews!
-Somehow I even find time to actually play fighting games and create videos about them, too.
+(Ohh yeah, aside from writing reviews... somehow I find time to actually play fighting games and create videos for them, too.
 Check out my

-YouTube Channel for a better idea of what I love about fighting games.
+YouTube Channel for a visual representation of what I love about fighting games.)

 "Since you took the time to read all this....
 I'll let you in on